The goals of this chapter are to:

 There are a number of principles geologists use for relative dating.
 The first four were developed in the 17th century by an early geologist named Nicolas Steno, three of which pertain to sedimentary rocks.
-The first is the law of superposition, which states that in a vertical succession of flat sedimentary rocks the oldest rock layer is at the bottom and the youngest is at the top (Figure 3.2).
+The first is the law of superposition, which states that in layers of horizontal sedimentary rocks the oldest rock layer is at the bottom and the youngest is at the top (Figure 3.2).
 The second rule is the principle of original horizontality, which says that layers of sediment are originally deposited horizontally (Figure 3.2).
 So, any tilting or folding of the rock occurred after it was deposited (Figure 3.3).
 The third principle states that layers of sedimentary rock are continuous and anything that interrupts the layer (like a river or canyon) happened after the rock formed.
 This is called the principle of lateral continuity (Figures 3.4 and 3.5).

 An angular unconformity (Figure 3.8c) is created when horizontal layers of sedimentary rock lie on top of tilted layers of sedimentary rock.
 The most famous angular unconformity is from Siccar Point in Scotland.
 Figure 3.9 shows the process of creating an angular unconformity.
-For this to form, sedimentary rocks deposited in the marine environment are lifted above sea level by an orogeny or similar event.
+For this to occur, sedimentary rocks deposited in the marine environment are lifted above sea level by an orogeny or similar event.
 The orogeny causes the sedimentary rocks to become tilted or folded.
 Since these rocks are exposed above sea level, erosion takes place.
 The rocks can either be eroded below sea level, or sea level can rise, which would allow new, horizontal layers of sedimentary rock to be deposited on top of the titled ones.
-This creates an angle between the younger, flat layers on top and the older, tilted layers below.
+This creates an angle between the younger, horizontal layers on top and the older, tilted layers below.

 The images in Table 3.2 are different types of unconformities (Figures 3.10-3.12).
 In the blank spaces provided next to the images, create a sketch for each unconformity, label where you think the unconformity is located, and identify what type of unconformity it is.

-Not put all of the principles you’ve learned to work.
+Now put all of the principles you’ve learned to work.
 Below are relative dating outcrop diagrams that represent sections of rock.
 Each letter represents the deposition of a different layer of sedimentary rock or geologic event.

 - Use the principles of relative dating and unconformities to determine the sequence of events for each diagram in Table 3.3 (Figures 3.13-3.16).